Resistance Temperature Detector (RTD)

 2. It is a linear, stable, and reproducible temperature sensor.

 3. RTD is a positive temperature coefficient device.
 This means that the resistance of the metal increases with temperature.

 There are two approximations by which temperature of RTD can be calculated by variation of temperature.

-It gives an equation for a straight line which gives relationship between Resistance and temperature over a specified span of temperature scale.
-The equation of straight line is given by equation (A).
+It gives an equation for a straight line which gives a relationship between Resistance and temperature over a specified span of the temperature scale.
+The equation of a straight line is given by equation (A).

 Characteristics of platinum RTD

 Q. What are the criterions for selecting a material for an RTD?

 Ans.
 The criterions for selecting a material for an RTD are